Ventnor Heritage Museum opening times:

 About the Society:

-Ventnor & District Local History Society was established in 1980 to collect, record and preserve the history of our area.
-The Society raised funds to buy premises for the Ventnor Heritage Centre in 1987, providing space for a museum, exhibitions and displays, as well as housing our Archive and Research Room.
-Please click here to see more about our work in normal times, use the menu on the left of the page to find out more about what we do, and you can also join the conversation on our Ventnor & District Heritage Group on Facebook.
+Ventnor & District Local History Society was established in 1980 to collect, record and preserve the history of our area, The Society raised funds to buy premises for the Ventnor Heritage Centre in 1987, providing space for a museum as well as housing our Archive and Research Room.
+Although sadly our popular monthly meetings are suspended at the moment due to the pandemic, we are still working behind the scenes, and and we welcome new members.
+Please click here to see more about the Society, or use the menu on the left of the page to find out more about what we do.

 The Ventnor and District Local History Society and the Heritage Centre are entirely managed and run by volunteers.
-We welcome gifts of items and documents of local interest which can be added to our collection, and we are also grateful for financial donations which are used to conserve items in our archives.
+We welcome gifts of items and documents of local interest which can be added to our collection, but please contact us first with details as we are not always able to accept donated items at present.
+We are always grateful for financial donations which are used to conserve items in our archives.